Andrew Nicholls and Darrell Vickers: Career

+On April 5, 2025, L.A.’s Ensemble Studio Theater, as part of its Winterfest program, hosted Nicholls’ play The Tower of Hanoi, directed by William Charlton.

-As a writing team, Vickers and Nicholls have over 1200 hours of produced television credits, including creating twenty TV series, writing and producing 38 television and radio pilots, and writing and producing over 400 episodes of children's TV (as of 2022).
+As a writing team, Vickers and Nicholls have over 1,200 hours of produced television credits, including creating twenty TV series, writing and producing 38 television and radio pilots, and writing and producing over 400 episodes of children's TV (as of 2022).
+In November of 2023, they were inducted into the Walk Of Fame in their home town of Oshawa, Ontario.